Performing A/B Testing in a Campaign

 For the SMS and Push Notifications channels, the procedure to activate A/B testing and its variants is very similar to the previous ones.
 In this case, we will use SMS as a reference, following the steps outlined in the image.

-1. Turn on the switch to enable A/B Testing.
+- Turn on the switch to enable A/B Testing.

-2. Once enabled, press the Add A/B variant button to add new variants.
-These will appear in new tabs where you will be able to view and edit the content of each message.
+- The new variants will appear in new tabs where you will be able to view and edit the content of each one.

 If you do not have a campaign with SMS or push notifications, please refer to Adding SMS Content or Adding Push Notifications based on the case.